DistanceDevelopment/dsims/tests/testthat/README.txt

 - Test grouped strata analysis

 - Implement and test when only some of the points record distances (not in beta version)

+- Unit testing, check that add.summary.results calculates correct summary results depending on use.max.reps

+- Strata specific versus global detection function parameters.
+(Cluster sizes parameter values can be defined here.
+Each list entry will either be a data.frame containing 2 or 3 columns: level, param and where desired strata.
+If the region has multiple strata but this column is omitted then the values will be assumed to apply globally. )

+- Test generate.pop.D